 The woodlot is perched at the top of the Niagara escarpment that runs along the island’s north shore.
 For this project, Matti and Jurgita found several cedars and other trees hidden in parts of the escarpment where Matti had never been.

 The number of charred cedar stumps was surprising.
 Further research revealed that a huge fire spread across most of Manitoulin in 1888, drastically changing the landscape and ecology of the island.
 The cedars are the only relic remaining from the fire as the forest regenerated around them.
 Over the years, many of these stumps have been used for firewood in all but the most inaccessible areas of the escarpment.

 Cedars are incredibly resistant to rot, so they are ideal for constructing treeharps.
 The tree must be hollow enough to resonate well, but strong enough to hold the strings.
 After measuring each tree, the number of strings and their tension are worked out mathematically.
-A hot sauna and a swim in Lake Huron are the reward for a long day’s work.

 This project was supported by the Lithuanian Council for Culture.